In All Things Love

 At the end of 2005, an extensive playground was erected, with shade added in 2006.
 The same year an outside learning area was developed when a large verandah was added to the Junior Primary Building.
 The most recent improvement to the yard has been the resurfacing of courts for use in PE lessons and play time.

-The most recent building development has been the Tenison Woods Hall, an open flexible learning space, which is used for music, assemblies, liturgies, drama, indoor sports, parent gatherings and workshops and hot weather play.
+In 2009 as part of the Rudd Government's Building the Education Revolution program, the Tenison Woods Hall, an open flexible learning space, which is used for music, assemblies, liturgies, drama, indoor sports, parent gatherings & workshops and hot weather play was constructed.

 Book a tour